tetujin/AWAREFramework-iOS/README.md

 ## Experience Sampling Method (ESM)

-AWAREFramework-iOS supports ESM function.
-You can make ESMs by the following source code (e.g., send scheduled Radio ESM at 9:00, 12:00, 18:00, and 21:00).
+This library supports ESM.
+The method allows us to make questions in your app at certain times.
+The following code shows to a radio type question at 9:00, 12:00, 18:00, and 21:00 every day as an example.
+Please access our website for learning more information about the ESM.

 ```objective-c
 /// Objective-C: Initialize an ESMSchedule ///